Cooking, Food, Recipe

 The end result is dense, chewy in a good way, mildly sweet, complex nuttiness with a hint of the rum and apple and spice… The First Reader initially thought it would need honey on a slice, then changed his mind when he’d tried it just with butter.
 It’s perfect food, and I’d put it up against Lembas for travel food, actually.
 I won’t mention that the spice mixture in this bread is the we-love-to-hate-it infamous pumpkin spice, shall I?

-26 thoughts on “Second Breakfast Bread
+26 responses to “Second Breakfast Bread”

 1. If my memory doesn’t betray me, real “honey cakes”– not mutated cinnamon rolls, though they’re both good– are closer to zucchini bread in texture than standard cake.

-1. The hive girls of Killer Bees Honey are all a twitter (I’d say “a buzz,” but why bee cliche?) participating in your recipe and complimenting your bread.
+4. The hive girls of Killer Bees Honey are all a twitter (I’d say “a buzz,” but why bee cliche?) participating in your recipe and complimenting your bread.
 We thank you! – The Beekeeper of KillerBeesHoney.com

 1. Cedar, please feel free to come and take one of our tours. it’s complimentary to professionals (meaning, you).